karbassi/mastery-curriculum/4_other_objects.md

 ## Different objects, different purposes

-Much of Ruby programming is about identifying the right class of object for a particular job.
-To that end, Ruby provides you some pretty multi-purpose classes, like `Integer` and `String`.
-Of course, they're quite different kinds of things.
-One understands (whole) numbers, and the other understands text.
-One knows how to interact with other numbers, the other knows how to interact with other text.
+Much of Ruby programming is about identifying the right class to create instances for a particular job.
+To that end, Ruby provides you a wide range of different classes, with different purposes: like `Integer` and `String`.

-So what happens if we get them confused?
+> In the next module, we'll meet a very useful class: `Array`.

+Of course, these classes create instances that have quite different purposes. `Integer` instances understand (whole) numbers, and `String` instances understand text. `Integer` instances (integers) know how to interact with other integers, and `String` instances (strings) know how to interact with other strings.

+Let's play around in IRB to demonstrate the difference in their purposes.

 * _**Assign to the variable `one_string` a new instance of `String`, with the text `"1"`.**_
 * _**Assign to the variable `two_string` a new instance of `String`, with the text `"2"`.**_